pozharliev/raspberry-pi-shop/README.md

 * Install dependencies for frontend ```make dev-install```
 * Start the frontend server ```make dev```

+### If you need to run something, check Makefile first, most of the things are already there

 ### Backend is on ```http://localhost:8000/```
 ### Frontend is on ```http://localhost:4000/```